Vermont Lemon Law: Your Complete Legal Guide

 Allowance = (Full Purchase Price x Miles Before First Repair) / 100,000

-The allowance is based on miles driven prior to the first repair attempt, not the total miles on the vehicle.
+The deduction is based only on miles driven before the first repair attempt for the defect, not the total miles on the vehicle at the time of the buyback.

 Sales Tax Refund

-If the manufacturer refunds the purchase price, Vermont will also refund the motor vehicle purchase and use tax to the consumer in a proportionate amount.
-The consumer must file a claim with the Commissioner of Motor Vehicles within 90 days of the Board’s order.
+If the manufacturer refunds the purchase price, Vermont also refunds the motor vehicle purchase and use tax to the consumer in a proportionate amount.
+The consumer must file a claim with the Commissioner of Motor Vehicles within 90 days of the Board's order.

 How to File a Lemon Law Claim in Vermont